miszalinski/working-with-me/README.md

 ## 💬 How I Communicate

 ### Slack
-- I'm async-first but don't expect you to be
+- I prefer async communication, but work however suits you best
 - Tag me directly if you need input - I won’t see everything
-- "👀" means *I’ve seen it; I’ll reply later*
+- "👀" means I've seen it and will reply later
-- I sometimes send messages outside business hours (family schedule or urgent issues), but there's zero expectation to respond until your next working day—unless it's a production incident
+- I sometimes send messages outside business hours (family schedule or urgent issues), but there's zero expectation to respond until your next working day-unless it's a production incident
 - I share regular updates with leadership and stakeholders - the more you keep me in the loop proactively, the less I need to chase you for context

 ### 1:1s